openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 - To manage the life cycle of Control Plane components
 - To automate the provisioning and decommission of the bootstrapping instance managed by the installer.
 - To provide autoscaling support for the Control Plane.
-  - This proposal is a necessary first step for Control Plane autoscaling.
-It focuses on settling on the primitives to abstract away the Control Plane as scalable resources.
-In a follow up RFE we will discuss how/when to auto scale the MachineSet resources as a single entity based on relevant cluster metrics e.g number of workers, number of etcd objects, etc.
+  - This proposal is a necessary first step for enabling Control Plane autoscaling.
+  - It focuses on settling on the primitives to abstract away the Control Plane as a single entity.
+  - In a follow up RFE we will discuss how/when to auto scale the the controC Plane Machines based on relevant cluster metrics e.g number of workers, number of etcd objects, etc.
 - To support fully automated rolling upgrades for the Control Plane compute resources.
 Same reason as above.

 ## Proposal

 Currently the installer chooses the failure domains out of a particular provider availability and it creates a Control Plane Machine resource for each of them.

-This proposes two additional steps:
-- To let the installer create MachineSets for each master Machine to be adopted.
-- To let the installer create a Machine Health Check resource to monitor the Control Plane Machines.
+This proposes to let the installer create an additional ControlPlane resource that will adopt and manage the lifecycle of those Machines.

 The lifecycle of the compute resources still remains decoupled and orthogonal to the lifecycle and management of the Control Plane components hosted by the compute resources.
 All of these components, including etcd are expected to keep self managing themselves as the cluster shrink and expand the Control Plane compute resources.

 ### User Stories [optional]

 #### Story 1
-- As an operator running Installer Provider Infrastructure (IPI), I want flexibility to run [large or small clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components) so I need to have the ability to resize the control plane in a declarative, automated and seamless manner.
+- As an operator installer a new OCP cluster I want flexibility to run [large or small clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components) so I need the ability to vertically resize the control plane in a declarative, automated and seamless manner.

+This proposal satisfy this by providing a semi-automated process to vertically resize Control Plane Machines by enforcing recreation.

 #### Story 2
-- As an operator running User Provider Infrastructure (UPI), I want to expose my non-machine API machines and offer them to the Control Plane controller so I can have the ability to resize the control plane in a declarative, automated and seamless manner.
+- As an operator running an existing OCP cluster, I want have a seamless path for my Control Plane Machines to be adopted and become self managed.

+This proposal enables this by providing the ControlPlane resource.

 #### Story 3
 - As an operator of an OCP Dedicated Managed Platform, I want to give users flexibility to add as many workers nodes as they want or to enable autoscaling on worker nodes so I need to have ability to resize the control plane instances in a declarative and seamless manner to react quickly to cluster growth.

+This proposal enables this by providing a semi-automated vertical resizing process as described in "Declarative Vertical scaling".

 #### Story 4
 - As a SRE, I want to have consumable API primitives in place to resize Control Plane compute resources so I can develop upper level automation tooling atop.
-E.g Control Plane autoresizing to support a severe growth peak of the number of worker nodes.
+E.g Automate Story 3 to support a severe growth peak of the number of worker nodes.

 #### Story 5
-- As an operator, I want my machine API cluster infrastructure to be self healing so I want faulty nodes to be remediated automatically for safety scenarios.
+- As an operator, I want faulty nodes to be remediated automatically.
 This includes having self healing Control Plane machines.

 #### Story 6
 - As a multi cluster operator, I want to have a universal user experience for managing the Control Plane in a declarative manner across any cloud provider, bare metal and any flavour of the product that have in common the topology assumed in this doc.

-#### Story 7
-- As a developer, I want to be able to deploy the smallest possible cluster to save costs, i.e one instance Control Plane and resize to more instances as I see fit.

 ### Implementation Details/Notes/Constraints [optional]

-To satisfy the goals, motivation and stories above, this proposes to let the installer to create MachineSets to own the Machine objects for each failure domain and a Machine Health Check to monitor the Control Plane machines.
+To satisfy the goals, motivation and stories above, this proposes to let the installer to create a ControlPlane object to adopt and manage the lifecycle the Control Plane Machines.

+The ControlPlane CRD will be exposed by the Machine API Operator (MAO) to the Cluster Version Operator (CVO).
+The ControlPlane controller will be managed by the Machine API Operator.

 #### Bootstrapping
 Currently during a regular IPI bootstrapping process the installer uses Terraform to create a bootstrapping instance and 3 master instances.
 Then it creates Machine resources to "adopt" the existing master instances.

-Additionally:
+Additionally it will create a ControlPlane resource to manage the lifecycle of those Machines:
-- It will create MachineSets to adopt those machines by looking up known labels (Adopting behaviour already exists in machineSet logic).
+  - The ControlPlane controller will create MachineSets to adopt those machines by looking up known labels (Adopting behaviour already exists in machineSet logic).
   	- `machine.openshift.io/cluster-api-machineset": <cluster_name>-<label>-<zone>-controlplane`
   	- `machine.openshift.io/cluster-api-cluster":    clusterID`

-#### Declarative horizontal scaling
-- Each MachineSet can be scaled in/out by changing the replica number or via "scale" subresource.
-- Out of band the Cluster etcd Operator is responsible for watching the existing nodes and taking care of the etcd operational aspects.
-- During scaling in operations any machine deletion will always honour Pod Disruption Budgets (PBD).
-This gives etcd guard the chance to block a deletion that might be considered disruptive.

-#### Declarative Vertical scaling
-- With MachineSets in place this is semi-automated:
-	- A particular provider property can be changed by any consumer in the MachineSet spec.
-	- This won't affect existing Machines but it would apply for upcoming Machines.
-	- Machine creation with the new spec property can be forced by scaling out or deleting existing machines, e.g `kubectl delete machine name`

-#### Self healing (Machine Health Checking)
-- Specific MHC details can be found [here](https://github.com/openshift/enhancements/blob/master/enhancements/machine-api/machine-health-checking.md)

-- The Installer will create a Machine Health Checking resource targeting the Control Plane Machines.
+  - The ControlPlane controller will create and manage a Machine Health Checking resource targeting the Control Plane Machines.
+Specific MHC details can be found [here](https://github.com/openshift/enhancements/blob/master/enhancements/machine-api/machine-health-checking.md)

+Example:
 ```
 apiVersion: machine.openshift.io/v1beta1
 kind: MachineHealthCheck